bbc/tams/README.md

 ![Graphic showing the Flow timeline and Flow Segments of Flows X, Y and Z, where Z is composed of a mix of re-used Segments and new media](./docs/images/Flow%20and%20Media%20Timelines-Flow%20XYZ.drawio.png)

 In practice a client may need to read (and potentially decode, in the case of inter-frame video codecs) the entire Object, discarding the unwanted grains and returning those selected by the Segment to the consumer.
-This can be handled by mapping the Object's timeline into the Flow timeline by adding `include_media_timerange=true` to the segment request, and then adding `ts_offset` to the start of that timerange.
+This can be handled by mapping the Object's timeline into the Flow timeline by adding `include_object_timerange=true` to the Flow Segment request, and then adding `ts_offset` to the Object timeranges.
-Then the reader can compare the segment and object timeranges to work out how much to skip at the beginning.
+Then the reader can compare the Segment and Object timeranges to work out how much to skip at the beginning and end of the Media Object, the `object_timerange` approach.

 Alternatively `ts_offset` can be added to each timestamp inside the Media Object, and then grains can be discarded when the resulting timestamp falls outside the given `timerange` for the Segment.

 ![Graphic showing the Media Objects making up Flow Z (above) and their Segments, along with the selected grains](./docs/images/Flow%20and%20Media%20Timelines-Flow%20XYZ-subsegments.drawio.png)

-The diagram above shows three of the Media Objects used by Flow Z and a smaller portion of the Flow Z timeline considered previously, with both the Media Object timeline (and `media_ts`) and Flow timeline (`segment_ts`) of each grain in the Media Object along the bottom.
+The diagram above shows three of the Media Objects used by Flow Z and a smaller portion of the Flow Z timeline considered previously, with both the Media Object timeline (and `object_ts`) and Flow timeline (`segment_ts`) of each grain in the Media Object along the bottom.

-The `media_timerange` approach can be applied by calculating `skip = timerange.start - (media_timerange.start + ts_offset)` using FFmpeg's `-ss` and `-t` options, and the resulting output timeline produced by setting `-output_ts_offset` to the start of the Segment.
+The `object_timerange` approach can be applied to ffmpeg by first calculating `skip = timerange.start - (object_timerange.start + ts_offset)`.

+* `-ss` should be set to the `skip` time in seconds.
+* `-t` should be set to the duration in seconds, derrived from the Segment timerange
+* `-output_ts_offset` should be set to the start time of the Segment in seconds, to re-map the timestamps embedded in the output segment onto the Flow timeline

 Note however that for this to be frame-accurate in codecs using temporal re-ordering, the input must be transcoded.
 For example for Media Object Y05 in Flow Z above: